-141. PMU and the DMS will organize an induction course for the training of contractors, preparing them on: (i) EMP implementation, including environmental monitoring requirements related to mitigation measures; and (ii) taking immediate actions to remedy unexpected adverse impacts or ineffective mitigation measures found during the course of implementation.
+141. PMU and the DMSwill organize an induction course for the training of contractors, preparing them on:(i) EMP implementation, including environmental monitoring requirements related to mitigation measures; and (ii) taking immediate actions to remedy unexpected adverse impacts or ineffective mitigation measures found durina the course of implementation.
 The contractor will be required to conduct environmental awareness and orientation of workers prior to deployment to work sites.
-The suggested outline of the training program is presented in Table 4.
+The suggested outline of the training program is presented in Table 5.

-Description Contents Schedule Participants Program 1 Module 1 - Orientation 1 day DWASA officials Orientation workshop ADB Safeguards Policy Statement involved in the project Bangladeshi Environmental Laws and Regulations implementation
+Description Contents Schedule Participants Program 1 Orientation workshop Module 1 - Orientation ADB Safeguards Policy Statement Bangladeshi Environmental Laws and Regulations 1 day DWASA officials involved in the project implementation PMU Module 2 - Environmental Assessment Process ADB environmental process, identification of impacts and

-Table 4: Indicative Capacity Building and Training Program
+Table 5: Indicative Capacity Building and Training Program

-Description Contents Schedule Participants Module 2 - Environmental Assessment Process ADB environmental process, identification of impacts and mitigation measures, formulation of an environmental management plan (EMP), implementation, and monitoring requirements Review of environmental assessment report to comply with ADB requirements Incorporation of EMP into the project design and contracts PMU Program 2 Orientation program/ workshop for contractors and supervisory staff Environmental issues during construction Implementation of EMP Monitoring of EMP implementation Reporting requirements 1 day PMU contractors Program 3 Experiences and best practices sharing Experiences on EMP implementation - issues and challenges Best practices followed 1 day on a regular period to be determined by PMU and DMS PMU DMS Contractors NGOs
+Description Contents Schedule Participants mitigation measures, formulation of an environmental management plan (EMP), implementation, and monitoring requirements Review of environmental assessment report to comply with ADB requirements Incorporation of EMP into the project design and contracts Program 2 Orientation program/ workshop for contractors and supervisory staff Environmental issues during construction Implementation of EMP Monitoring of EMP implementation Reporting requirements 1 day PMU contractors Program 3 Experiences and best practices sharing Experiences on EMP implementation - issues and challenges Best practices followed 1 day on a regular period to be determined by PMU and DMS PMU DMS Contractors NGOs